Promotic

 - Version: Generation or version of meter and depends on the manufacturer.

-- AccessNr: (Access Number) It is increased by one after each send data from meter.
+- AccessNr: (Access Number) It is increased by one after each send data from the meter.

-- FCB flag handling: Optionally the driver can automatically change the counter of sending to individual meters (it can automatically change so called FCB flag).
+- FCB flag handling: Optionally the driver can automatically change the counter of sending to individual meters (it can automatically change so-called FCB flag).
 According to this flag the meter knows if the request is new or old (repeating).
 Some meters don't use this flag but some of them wouldn't sent correct data without setting the flag right.
-For meters and messages, where this has to be specified by the designer, there is the "FcbAttr" variable on the Data-sent page.
+For meters and messages, where this has to be specified by the designer, there is the FcbAttr variable on the "Data-sent" tab.
 It can be set to the following values:

-0 = don't change the counter (it means that FCB flag is not used)
+0 = don't change the counter (i.e. FCB flag is not used)

 1 = the flag is changed automatically.
 The designer needn't care about changing the flag, the driver itself changes it.